 |

 In 2017 the artwork changed again, but Big Blue remained.
-Some areas of the hull sported new work, while others remained the same.
+Some areas of the hull featured new work, while others remained unchanged.
 Some small embellishments were added to portions of the major pieces, and an elephant appeared on the port side.

 |